martin-sweeny/Alert.js/README.md

 # To do

 - Organize file structure
+- Older browser support (I'm looking at you, Internet Explorer)
 - Add support for an icon (either icon font or image)
 - Add support for customized effects
 - Theme support